howtosteps/aws-eks/docs/create-stateless-app.md

 * Deploy frontend resources
 * Scale pods up/down
 * Perform chaos testing
-* Application will be accessible from AWS Load Balancer

 ## Setup sample guestbook app
 This example is based on [Kubernetes Guestbook](https://github.com/kubernetes/examples/tree/master/guestbook).
-The application consists of :
+The application consists of:

 * A Redis backend with a single leader pod for Writes & multiple follower pods for Reads
 * A frontend app ( Guestbook app ) in PHP loadbalanced to public using a load balancer